bohnerjosh/bvSort/README.md

 Where:
 - `<inputfile>`: A file containing 32-bit unsigned integers.
 - `<outputfile>`: A file created by the program that sort the input in ascending order (small to large).
 Contains Binary (non-ASCII/UTF8) data.

+Note: you can use the 4_gb_file_maker included to generate an file for the input of this program